Ivanka Trump is shutting down her clothing company

 Photo: Andrew Harnik, AP

-NEW YORK (AP) — Ivanka Trump is shutting down her clothing company and laying off 18 employees after some stores dropped her line and she decided ethics restrictions were holding back its ability to grow.
+NEW YORK (AP) — Ivanka Trump is shutting down her fashion line of dresses, shoes and handbags that became a target of political boycotts and spurred concerns about conflicts of interest after her father was elected.

-The president's daughter said in statement she made the decision to focus more on work as a White House adviser.
+The president's daughter said in statement she made the decision so she could focus more on work as a White House adviser.
+She had stepped away from the day-to-day management of her company when she joined President Donald Trump's administration.

 Now Playing: